alantess/crypto/README.md

   - Location of the CSV dataset
 - `available_cash`: int.
-  - Starting amount of money that can be used to be traded for a cryptocurrency
+  - Starting amount of money that can be used to be traded for a cryptocurrency -- `purchase_size`: float. default=*1*
+  - Percentage of how much of that cryptocurrency can be purchsaed
 - `n_action`: int. default=*10*
   - Number of available action.
   - I.E. 10 action means 10 selling and 10 buying options.